 James lays out his criteria on living a humble life that honours the Lord in the fourth chapter of his epistle.
 He lists a series of commands that will not only keep us in close fellowship with God, but encourages us towards humility of heart and gentleness of spirit.

-We are instructed to submit to God, with a promise that when we resist the devil and he will flee from us.
-We are told that if we draw near to the Lord, He will draw near to each one of us and we are directed to be single-minded men and women, and not to be tossed about by every wind of doctrine.
+We are instructed to submit to God, with a promise that when we resist the devil, he will flee from us.
+We are told that if we draw near to the Lord, He will draw near to each one of us, and we are directed to be single-minded men and women and not to be tossed about by every wind of doctrine.

 Humility is a fruit of the Spirit that should be exhibited in every life that lives godly in Christ Jesus, but there is much misunderstanding about biblical humility and what it means to humble one's self before the Lord.

 Humility is not generated by human effort or manufactured by emotions.
-It can't be acquired through a strict training programme, learned from a college course or acquired by watching a u-tube video.
-True humility is a fruit of the Spirit that buds and blossoms in the heart of someone who is submitted to God, walking in spirit and truth - someone who is growing in grace and maturing in the Christian faith.
+It can't be acquired through a strict training programme, learned from a college course, or acquired by watching a YouTube video.
+True humility is a fruit of the Spirit that buds and blossoms in the heart of someone who is submitted to God, walking in spirit and truth, growing in grace, and maturing in the Christian faith.

 The one who truly humbles himself in the sight of God is the one who makes himself lowly of heart before the Lord, by admitting the greatness of our God and acknowledging His magnificent majesty.
 It is confessing that without the Lord we can do nothing.
 It is trusting Him in all things and relying on Him to carry out the good work that He has prepared for us to do in His power and for His ultimate glory.

-May the desire of our heart be to apply all the important biblical principle that James has so carefully laid out in this passage and may we live in the way that Lord requires of all His children.
-May we submit to God and single-mindedly draw close to Him and humble ourselves in His presence - for His greater glory
+May the desire of our heart be to apply all the important biblical principles that James has so carefully laid out in this passage, and may we live in the way that Lord requires of all His children.
+May we submit to God and single-mindedly draw close to Him and humble ourselves in His presence, for His greater glory.

-Heavenly Father, thank You that You have so clearly set out the criteria for Your children to humble ourselves before Your throne of grace and for the promise that when we are ready and willing to humble ourselves before You... in Your grace You will lift us up and set our feet on the Rock of our salvation.
-Keep my heart pure before You and use me as a channel of Your goodness and grace to others - this I ask in Jesus' name, AMEN.
+Heavenly Father, thank You that You have so clearly set out the criteria for Your children to humble ourselves before Your throne of grace.
+Thank You for the promise that when I am ready and willing to humble myself before You, then in Your grace You will lift me up and set my feet on the Rock of my salvation.
+Keep my heart humble before You and my eyes fixed on You.
+In Jesus' name, AMEN.